 Hedge Fund is an artist who took the unusual route of training as an economist.
-‘My background is unusual for a fine artist.
+‘My background is a little uncommon for a fine artist.
 But I think that an economics degree is a perfect training ground for an artist.
 After all, the Phillips Curve tells you all you need to know about the art world.’
 Hedge’s work is the latest in a line of pop art going back through Lichtenstein, Warhol and all the British Pop artists that are less famous.

 Expensive doesn’t begin to describe Hedge Fund’s work.
 Visit our enquiry page if you are interested in Hedge making an artwork for you.